Golden exile: Demographics

-Emigration process and settling
+Emigration process

 Cubans who requested exit permits would be fired from their job if they worked for a government enterprise.
 Officials from Committees for the Defense of the Revolution would take inventory of all property of the applicant emigrant, once inventoried the applicant could not sell or give away any of their property.
 All property and money would be confiscated from them when finally leaving the country, and most exiles left with only a suitcase of clothing in their possession.
 By 1960 the United States had established the Cuban Refugee Emergency Center which supplied exiles with food, money, clothing, medical aid, adult education, and plane tickets to locations that had humanitarian organizations that were caring for new arrivals.

 Once in the United States many exiles adopted blue-collar jobs.
 The notably affluent majority of exiles had now become mostly middle or lower class.
 In Miami discrimination was still commonplace towards Cuban immigrants and many were barred from renting certain properties or membership in trade unions.
 This discrimination helped foster the Cuban community of Little Havana, where Cubans could remain close to Catholic churches and school's offering charitable aid.
 Many exiles' were able to use already attained professional skills to eventually better their occupations, and contribute to building Miami's Cuban business enclave.

 Legacy

+Desire to return

+Of the many exiles who came immediately after 1959, many considered their exile to be temporary, because the Castro government was viewed as bound to fall soon.
+It was believed that once the Castro government eventually fell, the exiles would return to Cuba, and resume their lives as they were before the Cuban Revolution.

+Throughout the 1960s, to compliment a sense of temporary exile, many Cuban emigrants attempted to preserve their Cuban identity by opening Cuban educational institutions for their children while living in exile.
+With the cancellation of the Freedom Flights in the 1970s, and the entrance of Cuban emigrants from the 1980 Mariel boatlift, a shift developed in the self-perception of Cuban exiles.
+There was a growing sense that the Castro government was surviving for the long-term, and that their residence outside Cuba would also be long-term.
+With this shift, came a greater involvement in American politics, and the solidification of the Cuban business district in Little Havana.